-It’s no secret that there have been numerous cyber attacks on the shipping industry over the past few months and years.
-There are countless, well publicised attacks that have brought shipping lines to a standstill for days and weeks at a time, resulting in crippling effects on global supply chains.
+It’s no secret that there have been numerous cyberattacks on the shipping industry over the past few months and years.
+There are countless, well-publicized attacks that have brought shipping lines to a standstill for days or weeks at a time, resulting in crippling effects on global supply chains.

 Since all the vessel’s stability calculations are based on this data, this is an extremely vulnerable link in the cyber security chain.
 In some of the worst-case scenarios, a vessel can lose containers overboard in heavy weather or be at a higher risk of onboard fires due to unknown hazardous cargo being loaded under deck in locations that are not permitted.

-Even minor changes to the data, such as incorrect refrigerated container information can lead to large cargo insurance claims.
-Given the high value of refrigerated cargoes, if the load plan doesn’t show that a particular container is a live reefer, the crew won’t know to connect it to the ships power supply and monitor it.
-A single reefer container insurance claim can easily run into the millions of dollars.
+Even minor changes to the data, such as incorrect refrigerated container information, can lead to large cargo insurance claims.
+Given the high value of refrigerated cargo, if the load plan doesn’t show that a particular container is a live reefer, the crew won’t know how to connect it to the ship’s power supply and monitor it.
+A single reefer container insurance claim can easily run into millions of dollars.

 Maritime organizations are taking appropriate steps to identify, analyze, assess, and communicate maritime cybersecurity risks.
 Contact us to learn how Cydome can help you prevent such unknown vulnerabilities with real-time anomaly detection.